-Understanding vendors and how to ensure you're set up correctly is important to guarantee you have all the right access to the information within your BuildingConnected account.
+Understanding vendors and how to ensure that you are set up correctly is important to guarantee that you have all the right access to the information within your BuildingConnected account.

 How do I know if I’m a vendor on a bid?

 There are several ways to determine if you are a vendor on a bid.
 If you open a bid and encounter a “Restricted View” message, then you are a vendor for that bid.
-Additionally, your name will be listed under the “Vendors” section.
+Additionally, your name will be listed under the “Vendors” section on the right.